victor-iyi/simple-Q-network/README.md

 **Policy (π):** The is the solution to the MDP i.e. it is a function that takes in a state & returns an action `π(s)->a`

-**The Bellmans Equation:**
+**The Bellman's Equation:**

 $$ Q(s,a) = r + \gamma max_a(Q(s', a')) $$

 ___
 ## Model-Based Reinforcement Learning

-Navigating the OpenAI's FrozenLake environment using two model-based reinforcement leaerning techniques:
+Navigating the OpenAI's FrozenLake environment using two model-based reinforcement learning techniques:

 - Value Iteration &
 - Policy Iteration